-\textbf{Training setting:} In order to enable a fair comparison across architectures, we trained all networks using the same set of parameters.
+These three configurations correspond to large, medium, and lightweight architectures, as shown in Table \ref{tab:training-configs}, allowing us to study hallucination behavior across different model capacities.\\ \paragraph{Training setting} In order to enable a fair comparison across architectures, we trained all networks using the same set of parameters.
 The only variation across experiments was the choice of loss function, where we considered either \(\ell_1\) or \(\ell_2\) loss depending on the configuration.
+Each model is trained for 500 epochs with a batch size of 4.
+The learning rate is adjusted using a two-stage scheduling strategy that combines a linear warm-up and cosine annealing.
+During the first three epochs, the learning rate gradually increases from zero to the initial value of \(2\times10^{-4}\) (warm-up phase).
+Subsequently, a cosine annealing scheduler progressively reduces the learning rate to a minimum value of \(1\times10^{-6}\) over the remaining training epochs.
 The network weights corresponding to the epoch with the highest validation Peak Signal-to-Noise Ratio (PSNR) were saved and used for all subsequent analysis.

-\textbf{Evaluation details:} Figures~\ref{fig:cross-dict-hallucination} and~\ref{fig:cross-model-hallucination} visually motivate the subsequent analysis, illustrating that our definition effectively captures the plausible yet inconsistent textures that characterize hallucinations in image reconstruction.
-To ensure comparability across experiments, all shearlet coefficients were normalized by the root-mean-square (RMS) value of their respective subband.
-For Figures~\ref{fig:cross-dict-hallucination} and~\ref{fig:cross-model-hallucination}, the CHEM values for each coefficient~$j$ in an image were further normalized as $(\operatorname{H}^\theta(\Phi)_j - \operatorname{H}^\theta(\Phi)) / \sigma_{\operatorname{H}^\theta(\Phi)_j} $, where $\operatorname{H}^\theta(\Phi)$ and $\sigma_{\operatorname{H}^\theta(\Phi)_j}$ denote the mean and standard deviation of the hallucination values, respectively.
-We then selected fine-scale coefficients with values above~0.5 and reconstructed these.
+\paragraph{Evaluation metrics and CHEM computation} We compare reconstruction accuracy, measured by the mean squared error (MSE), and hallucination, quantified by CHEM.
+CHEM is computed following Algorithm \ref{alg:CHEM} with $\alpha = 0.01$ and $\theta = 1$.\\ For the hallucination maps shown in Figures~\ref{fig:cross-model-hallucination}, and \ref{fig:cross-dict-hallucination} the CHEM values associated with each coefficient \(j\) were further standardized according to

+where \(\operatorname{H}^{\theta}(\Phi)\) and \(\sigma_{\operatorname{H}^{\theta}(\Phi)}\) denote the mean and standard deviation of hallucination values, respectively.
+Coefficients at fine scales whose normalized value exceeds a threshold of \(0.5\) are selected and used to reconstruct the corresponding image components.
+Empirically, restricting the reconstruction to the two finest scales yields the sharpest localization of hallucinations.